globalcitizen/zomia/DEVLOG.md

     - Make wall impact and fighting different arcade-style visual effects
        - Re-adjust these
     - More ambient tracks for `natural_cave` area
-    - Beginnings of NPC movement
+    - NPC movement complete-ish (monsters will attack and follow but currently cannot open doors)
     - Fixed bloody footstep bug

  * __2016-09-15__ (2-3 days remaining / 14 days used):